swiftlang/swift-evolution/proposals/nnnn-actor-isolation-control.md

 ## Proposed design

 All of the limitations described above stem from the fact that instance methods (and properties, and subscripts) on an actor type are *always* actor-isolated; no other functions can be actor-isolated and there is no way to make an instance method (etc.) not be isolated.
-This proposal generalizes the notion of actor-isolated functions such that any function can choose to be actor-isolated by indicating which of its actor parameters is isolated, including not having an instance method on an actor type be actor-isolated.
+This proposal generalizes the notion of actor-isolated functions such that any function can choose to be actor-isolated by indicating which of its actor parameters is isolated, as well as making an instance declaration on an actor not be actor-isolated at all.

 ### Actor-isolated parameters